 Do I need to submit the Test of English as a Foreign Language (TOEFL)?

-International applicants from non-English speaking countries must provide a Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) score, unless they attended an accredited institution whose instruction is in English.
-A TOEFL score of 96 or higher or an IELTS of 6.5 or higher are required for our programs.
+International applicants from non-English speaking countries must provide a Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) score unless they attended an accredited institution whose instruction is in English.
+A TOEFL score of 96 or higher or an IELTS of 6.5 or higher is required for our programs.
 The exception is Nutrition where a TOEFL of at least 100 or an IELTS of 7.0, is required.

 Do you offer conditional admission for language?

 You can apply to the Falk graduate programs as a conditional admit for language, providing you meet the program criteria and are near the required TOEFL outlined above.
 Conditionally admitted students for language will first enter the SU English Language Institute (ELI) and upon increasing your skills to the required level, will be fully admitted.
 Or you can enter the ELI without applying, as a full time non-matriculated, non-credit student for up to 18 months and apply to the program while are you here.
 Keep in mind this route does not guarantee admission.

 When do I have to submit my financial statement?

 International applicants must provide documentation indicating sufficient means to fund the first year of graduate study (in order to receive an authorized student visa).
 For more information, please visit the Cost of Attendance for International Students.

 Where do I submit proof of finances after conditionally admitted?

 Email or fax proof of sufficient funds to firstname.lastname@example.org or 315-443-3423, following the instructions you received from the Graduate School with your conditional acceptance letter.

 Do I need to submit a translated transcript?